 Food and Nutrition Management is a nationally accredited two-year diploma program offered at Saskatchewan Polytechnic Saskatoon Campus .
 Build practical, hands-on knowledge and skills in food, nutrition and management, including:

 Hands-on training in food preparation and cooking is an important part of the program.
 As a supervisor or manager, you need to know food service from both sides of the “house.”

 Your practical training in nutrition includes nutritional assessment, patient counselling, menu planning and writing specialized diets as part of overall health treatment plans.

 Two work experiences provide on-the-job training in food and nutrition management in acute care, long term care and/or commercial settings.
-You’ll also polish your management skills during a one-month project at Le Bistro, the popular coffee shop on Kelsey campus.
+You’ll also polish your management skills during a one-month project at Le Bistro, the popular coffee shop on Saskatoon Campus.

 Use your Saskatchewan Polytechnic diploma as a ladder into the third year of degree programs at Athabasca University in Alberta and Husson University/University of Fredericton in New Brunswick.
 You can also use your diploma as credit toward becoming a journeyperson cook.

 When you graduate, you’ll be able to work as a food service supervisor, catering manager, nutrition manager, diet technician, quality control manager or marketing/sales consultant for a food manufacturer.
 Look for jobs in the food service departments of hospitals and long-term care homes, in hotels, restaurants and catering companies, in schools, colleges and retirement communities.